 We have discussed:

-The application of both archaeology and anthropology to forensic contexts is a relatively recent development.
+The application of both archaeology and anthropology to forensic contexts and how this is a relatively recent development.

-When it is necessary to deploy these experts in forensic scenarios and provide examples.
+When it is necessary to deploy this expertise in forensic contexts.

 What happens to the body after death and some specific challenges of dealing with skeletonised human remains.